I've been using Claude Code × Obsidian Daily Notes for six months and tried three improvements

 - {PROJECT_A}

-- [ ] [Automatically extract incomplete tasks from Today's Todo]
+- [ ] [Auto-extracted incomplete tasks from Today's Todo]

 - {PROJECT_B}

-- [ ] [Automatically extract incomplete tasks from Today's Todo]
+- [ ] [Auto-extracted incomplete tasks from Today's Todo]

 - {PROJECT_C}

-- [ ] [Automatically extract incomplete tasks from Today's Todo]
+- [ ] [Auto-extracted incomplete tasks from Today's Todo]

 - Blog

-- [ ] [Automatically extract incomplete tasks from Today's Todo]
+- [ ] [Auto-extracted incomplete tasks from Today's Todo]

-- [ ] [Automatically extract incomplete tasks from Today's Todo]
+- [ ] [Auto-extracted incomplete tasks from Today's Todo]

 ```

-The first is a revision of the reflection format.
-I established three perspectives (GOAL_1/2/3) directly linked to personal growth goals and changed to recording reflections in KPT format.
-This shifted daily reflections from "what I did" to "what I learned," enabling KPT (Keep, Problem, Try) analysis by goal during monthly reviews.
-It also makes growth clearer in terms of specific goals rather than abstract "good things."
-Personally, I struggle with mid-term and end-of-period reviews, finding it difficult to reflect on goal achievement using Backlog tickets.
-I honestly can't remember what I did six months ago when even last week is vague.
-By recording achievements daily and having AI summarize them at evaluation time, I believe the process can be much more efficient.
+The first was revising the reflection format.
+I set three perspectives (GOAL_1/2/3) directly linked to personal growth goals and changed to recording reflections in KPT format.
+This shifted daily reflections from "what I did" to "what I learned," enabling KPT (Keep-Problem-Try) analysis by goal during monthly reviews.
+Rather than abstract "good things," it clarifies "how I grew toward which goal."
+Personally, I struggle with mid-term and end-of-period reflections, finding it difficult to review goal achievement from Backlog tickets.
+I can honestly barely remember what I did a week ago, let alone six months ago.
+That's why I think recording achievements daily and having AI summarize them at evaluation time could greatly improve efficiency.

-The second is the introduction of a Tab-format UI.
-I utilized the AskUserQuestion tool from Claude Code's Plan mode to enable questioning about task status for each project in a tabbed format.
+The second was introducing a Tab-format UI.
+Using the AskUserQuestion tool from Claude Code's Plan mode, I made it possible to question task status for each project in a tab format.

-Question 1: Please tell me about your achievements for PROJECT_A
+Question 1: Please tell me the achievements for PROJECT_A

 [User responds with text]

-Question 2: Please tell me about your achievements for PROJECT_B
+Question 2: Please tell me the achievements for PROJECT_B

-With the new method, I can switch between multiple tasks within each project using tabs to select their status:
+With the new method, I can select status for multiple tasks by switching tabs within each project:

 Question 1: PROJECT_A Task Progress

-○ Not started ○ In progress ○ Under review ○ Completed
+○ Not started ○ In progress ○ In review ○ Completed

-○ Not started ○ In progress ○ Under review ○ Completed
+○ Not started ○ In progress ○ In review ○ Completed

 ○ None ○ Enter